costinm/hbone/README.md

 [] convert sshd to use h2r (still over mTLS, but not exposed on the public address)

+# uREST

+It is extremely common for applications to make REST or gRPC requests - this package is focused on implementing the mesh and HBONE protocols, and provides some minimal support for gRPC and K8S calls without extra dependencies and using the same code.

+It is based on/inspired from kelseyhightower/konfig - which uses the 'raw' K8S protocol to avoid a big dependency.
+Google, K8S and many other APIs have a raw representation and don't require complex client libraries and depdencies.
+No code generation or protos are used - raw JSON in []byte is used, caller can handle marshalling.

+For gRPC only the basic framing and protocol are support - exposed as frames containing []byte.
+Caller or generated code can handle marshalling.

+This is intended for apps that make few small requests and want to keep size small, or want to take advantage of HBONE and mesh auto-setup.
+Also for low-level testing.

 # Other projects

 - https://github.com/xnuter/http-tunnel